Jimmie Johnson is set to make his final Martinsville Speedway start as a full-time driver in Sunday’s Xfinity 500.

 "I asked him if he ever had a clock or had a driver give him one and he said no," Johnson said.
 "I said let me be the first.
 It would be an honor to give you that trophy.
 Once the trophy was built and put together we were able to take it to his house and put in his foyer in his home and just have a cool moment."

-Johnson, who is in his final season as a full-time driver, will start 21st in the Blue-Emu Maximum Pain Relief 500 after the random draw.
+Johnson will start 27th in the Xfinity 500.
 The furthest Johnson has won at Martinsville is from the 20th position in the 2006 spring race when he battled Jeff Gordon for the victory.
+This past June under the lights at Martinsville, Johnson started 21st and led 70 laps en route to a 10th-place finish.

-Motor Racing Network will have live coverage of Wednesday’s Blue-Emu Maximum Pain Relief 500 starting at 6 p.m.
+Motor Racing Network will have live coverage of Sunday’s Xfinity 500 starting at 1 p.m.
 ET.